 Here’s a common, very popular way to install aileron servos.
-To make field maintenance easy, install your servos with hatches built into the wing so they are flush with the wing’s underside and are held in place with screws.
+To make field maintenance more convenient, install your servos with hatches built into the wing so they are flush with the wing’s underside..

-I use hardwood blocks as servo mounts and I support the blocks with 1/16-inch plywood gussets.
-All is glued with Thick Zap Glue.
+I use hardwood blocks for the servo mounts and I support them with 1/16-inch plywood gussets.
+All is glued with Thick Zap CA Glue.

 Here I am making sure the servo arm is centered on the slot guideline which lines up with the aileron control linkage.
-A Heavy Duty FMA servo arm is being used.
-I have found that a slot about 1/4 inch wide is best for most servo installations.
+A Heavy Duty Du-Bro servo arm is being used.
+A slot about 1/4 inch wide is best for most servo installations.
 I use a Moto-Tool and a round bit to cut two holes at either end of the slot.
 I then use a hobby knife to cut the slot between the two holes.
 A little sandpaper makes the slot neat and clean.

 To complete the control linkage, I use a scrap of wood and a couple cloth pins to center the aileron.

-Here the servo side clevis has been soldered to the 4-40 control linkage wire.
-I use Stay-Brite liquid solder flux and high siver content solder for all my control linkage soldering.
+Also here you see the clevis at the servo has been soldered to the 4-40 control linkage wire.
+I use Stay-Brite high silver content solder for all my control linkage soldering.

 That’s it.
 Give it a try, it looks much neater than just having the servos sticking out of the wing.